openstack/ansible-hardening/doc/source/configuration.rst

 configuration will cause AIDE to search through container filesystems and this will cause a serious performance hit to disk I/O for very long periods.

-By default, this role exludes some directories that cause AIDE to spend a very long time indexing the disk.
+By default, this role excludes some directories that cause AIDE to spend a very long time indexing the disk.
 Additional directories can be added to the exclusion list, but the directories currenty listed **should not be removed**.
-Deployers can add directories to ``aide_exlude_dirs``.
+Deployers can add directories to ``aide_exclude_dirs``.

 The first AIDE database initialization can consume lots of CPU time and I/O resources.
 By default, the role won't run the database initialization after